sot1986/nuxt-precognition/README.md

 ```
 __Remember to throw the `ValidationError` only in the `onRequest` handler (using the `object notation`)__.
 Any logic in the base `handler` won't be process during `precognitiveRequests`.

+* Each `event.context` include also a flag (`{ precognitive: boolean }`), indicating if request is precognitive or not, looking at presence of _Precognitive header_.

+### Precognition Protocol
+In case you need to define your own backend logic outside nitro (_AWS Lamba_), respect following list of requirements.

+- Precognitive Requests must have:
+  1. Precognitive Header `{ 'Precognitive': 'true' }`
+- To validate specific variables, each keys must be specified inside the ValidateOnly Header, comma separated and leveraging dot notation `{ 'Precognition-Validate-Only': 'name,age,address.street,address.number' }`
+- To validate the full Form the ValidateOnly Header should be omitted or define as an empty string.
+- Successfull validation response must have:
+  1. Precognitive Header `{ 'Precognitive': 'true' }`
+  2. Precognitive Successfull Header `{ 'Precognition-Success': 'true' }`
+  3. Precognitve Successfull status code: `204`
+- Error validation response must have:
+  1. Precognitive Header `{ 'Precognitive': 'true' }`
+  2. ValidationOnly header if needed `{ 'Precognition-Validate-Only': 'name,age,address.street,address.number' }`
+  3. Validation Error status code: `422`
+  4. Validation Errors and Message will be parsed as per your define logic, or using standard `errorParsers`:
+     - NuxtErrorParsers: `NuxtPrecognitiveErrorResponse`: `Response & { _data: { data: ValidationErrorsData }}`
+     - LaravelErrorParsers: `LaravelPrecognitiveErrorResponse`: `Response & { _data: ValidationErrorsData }`

 ## Quick Setup